 How literate are Australians?
 Recent large-scale international studies suggest that far too many Australians are struggling with reading and spelling.

 National inquiries into the teaching of reading have been held in Australia, the UK and the USA.

 All the reports are online so you can read them yourself – click here for the links and what I regard as a few key excerpts.

-Dyslexia is part of Specific Learning Disorder in the latest edition of the diagnostic manual used by medical and allied professions (DSM-5).
+Dyslexia is part of Specific Learning Disability in the latest edition of the diagnostic manual used by medical and allied professions (DSM-5).
 In Australia and the UK there have been recent reports describing about the difficulties and needs of people with decoding problems.
 Click here for more information and the relevant links.

 A useful literature review on literacy-teaching in Australia was published by ACER in 2002, called Closing the gap between research and practice – foundations for the acquisition of literacy.